 One way to remove some of the stress associated with the financial aspects of dental care is to offer prospective patients a dental savings plan.
-When used properly, a dental savings plan can help people save money on treatments.
+A dental savings plan can help people save money on treatments when used properly.

 11. Offer Free Whitening at the Right Time